Inside this Article

 Reporting and Analytics

 Email marketing reports aren’t very useful unless they allow comparisons or include marketing insights.
-GoDaddy’s standard reports do both, and technically Mailchimp does too – as long as you don’t mind spending at least $299 per month.
-Still with me after experiencing that shock?
-Mailchimp’s standard reports include all the essential stats like open and click-through rates as well as e-commerce data and audience analytics.
+GoDaddy’s standard reports do both, and technically Mailchimp does too – as long as you don’t mind paying a bit extra.
+Mailchimp’s standard reports include all the essential stats like open and click-through rates, e-commerce data, and audience analytics.
+With Mailchimp, you can also access campaign benchmarking with every plan.
+Don’t expect especially deep insights, as it’s only a surface-level report.
+If you want more, get ready to upgrade to Mailchimp’s most expensive plan to access comparative reporting.

 Pricing